joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 In this model, any function call -- and sometimes any *statement* -- can throw an exception, transferring control non-locally somewhere else.
 Where?
 Who knows.
 There are no annotations or type system artifacts to guide your analysis.
-As a result, it's difficult for anyone to reason about a program's state at the time of the throw, the state changes that occur while that exception is propagate up the call stack -- and possibly across threads in a concurrent program -- and the resulting state by the time it gets caught or goes unhandled.
+As a result, it's difficult for anyone to reason about a program's state at the time of the throw, the state changes that occur while that exception is propagated up the call stack -- and possibly across threads in a concurrent program -- and the resulting state by the time it gets caught or goes unhandled.

 It's of course possible to try.
 Doing so requires reading API documentation, doing manual audits of the code, leaning heavily on code reviews, and a healthy dose of luck.
 The language isn't helping you out one bit here.
 Because failures are rare, this tends not to be as utterly disastrous as it sounds.
-My conclusion is that's why many people in industry think unchecked exceptions are "good enough."
+My conclusion is that's why many people in the industry think unchecked exceptions are "good enough."
 They stay out of your way for the common success paths and, because most people don't write robust error handling code in non-systems programs, throwing an exception *usually* gets you out of a pickle fast.
 Catching and then proceeding often works too.
 No harm, no foul.
 Statistically speaking, programs "work."